hbctraining/Training-modules/RShiny/lessons/shinylive.md

 # Pre-requisites

 In order to do the following steps you will need a GitHub account.
-If you do not have a GitHub account, instructions to doingin so can be found [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).
+If you do not have a GitHub account, instructions for doing so can be found [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).
 You will also need two packages, `shinylive` and `httpuv`.
 You can install these with the following commands in your console:

 ```
 install.packages("shinylive")